-Risk management is the method of determining which risks are present in a given investment and then coping with them.
-Risk management is critical because it can help investors and portfolio managers mitigate risk based on their financial objectives.
+Real estate risk management is the method of determining which risks are present in a given investment and then coping with them.
+Real estate risk management is critical because it can help investors and portfolio managers mitigate risk based on their financial objectives.
 In this article we will discuss the various risks involved in real estate investing and how to mitigate these risks to earn attractive returns on your real estate investments.

 The three main objectives of the risk management plan are to avoid, control and transfer risk.
 Risk avoidance simply means ignoring those activities that are too risky and risk control entails the process of having an efficient plan to minimize the potential risk of investing.
 The process of transferring risk can be explained as the process of shifting the risk to a third party, for example, insurance.